cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 ## `ClientType` method

 `ClientType` should return a unique string identifier of the light client.
 This will be used when generating a client identifier.
-The format is created as follows: `ClientTypes-{N}` where `{N}` is the unique global nonce associated with a specific client.
+The format is created as follows: `ClientType-{N}` where `{N}` is the unique global nonce associated with a specific client.

 ## `GetLatestHeight` method

-`GetLatestHeight` should return the latest block height that the client state represents. .
+`GetLatestHeight` should return the latest block height that the client state represents.

 ## `Validate` method